techidaily/site-article-helps/source/_posts/new-2024-approved-the-future-of-immersion-insights-on-lgs-360-vr-headset.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## First Impression of LG 360 VR

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/1CdWd06fCwc?si=wzg-68q0jAksPRXp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DBMTAJBx-X4?si=sje5pFJXiHzJJGbP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## First Impression of LG 360 VR

 ### Design of LG 360 VR

  The 360 VR does not look like other headsets present in the market and in this occurrence, this is not a good feature.
 Certainly, it is tough, maybe terrible even, to make someone look cool while having a VR headset on their head.
 But with the design of 360 VR, it is quite sure that engineers have made no attempt to resolve this issue.
 The headset sports a look similar to what common in the 1980s imagined a futuristic invention would look like.
 It actually looks like a product with a low-cost, NHS-prescribed article for modifying poor vision.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qmQjRcnaq9g?si=jadcGtXemUAlKOTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Accessories of LG 360 VR